SamuelPuertaTerron/Swindow/README.md

 # Swindow

 **Swindow** (Simple Window) is a lightweight, Windows library designed for managing windows and handling user input.
-It is written as a single header file in C++14, making it easy to integrate into your project with minimal setup.
+It is written as a single header file in C++14, making it easy to implement into your project.

 ## Features